tmonks/100-days-of-code/log.md

 ## Day 94, December 3, Tuesday
 D94 #100DaysOfCode #freeCodeCamp
 Got the "get users" and "add exercise" endpoints working on the exercise tracker.
 Learned how to use the async/await syntax for handling Promises.
 Really enjoying the backend.
 It feels so good each time I learn a new technique and get it to work!

+## Day 95, December 4, Wednesday
+D94 #100DaysOfCode #freeCodeCamp
+Implemented the exercise log endpoint on the Exercise Tracker project.
+Learned about MongoDB aggregation and query language (feel like I'm just scratching the surface on that).
+Just about finished with this project though!
+Just need to clean up a couple things and take some notes on everything I learned.